Paulsh3rin/MyPersonalSpending/readme.md

 ### 2. Load
 #### Data Preprocessing:
-- Add headers for Cheq_df
+- Added headers for each dataset
-- Add feature 'Account' within dataset
+- Added feature, 'Account' within each dataset

 Merge the datasets before loading
 Load the data to MySQL DataBase